Advertiser Disclosure: We may earn commissions when you buy through links on our site. Learn more

 Customer Rating

-Fiber: 4.00 of 5 stars
+Fixed Wireless: 4.00 of 5 stars

 Total Highspeed has an overall rating of 4.00 out of 5, with a total of 1 reviews and ratings across the United States.
 Their overall satisfaction score places them slightly higher than other internet providers nationwide.

-Looking deeper into Total Highspeed's ratings, their fiber service (100% of reviews) averages 4.00 / 5 stars, equal to their overall company rating.
+Looking deeper into Total Highspeed’s ratings, their Fixed Wireless service (100% of reviews) averages 4.00 / 5 stars, equal to their overall company rating.
 This similarity suggests that customers tend to have consistent experiences across their different service offerings, an important consideration for customers evaluating different service options from this provider.

 For detailed reviews, visit our Total Highspeed Internet Reviews page.